jpens/README.md/README.md

 </div>
 <p align="justify">
 Hello friends ✋ , welcome to my GitHub.
-I am Reza Shakri and I have tried most programming fields such as game development, mobile application development, web design, and development.
+I am Reza Shakeri and I have tried most programming fields such as game development, mobile application development, web design, and development.
 Almost more than 10 years have passed since then.
 I am currently a computer engineering student
 &nbsp;

 </p>